Vend Marketplaces ASA Earnings Call Transcripts

 -

 Q3 saw a 1% revenue decline but a 24% EBITDA increase, driven by cost reductions and strong ARPA growth across key verticals.
-Portfolio simplification advanced, a NOK 2 billion share buyback was approved, and medium-term targets were reaffirmed despite ongoing macro and advertising headwinds.
+Portfolio simplification advanced, a NOK 2 billion share buyback was approved, and medium-term growth targets were reaffirmed despite ongoing macro and volume uncertainties.

 -